Psychedelic/dank-docs/docs/xtc/getting-started.md

 - Ledger Operations (Deposit, Send, Withdraw, Check balances...)
 - Proxy Canister Calls (Create Canister, Make Proxy Call to Canisters)

-You can **get your first Cycles Token (XTC) balance** by either depositing cycles to the XTC Token Canister to mint them (see below), or getting a one-time redeem of 100$ worth of cycles from DFINITY's [Cycles Faucet tool](https://faucet.dfinity.org/) (select the "Dank" option to get Cycles Tokens - XTC)
+You can **get your first Cycles Token (XTC) balance** by either depositing cycles to the XTC Token Canister to mint them (see below), or getting a one-time redeem of 100$ worth of cycles from DFINITY's [Cycles Faucet tool](https://faucet.dfinity.org/), selecting the option to redeem them as Dank's Cycles Token (XTC)!

 ## Interacting with Cycles Token (XTC) - On Mainnet (DFX)